jmugz3/euler/README.md

 ## Project Euler
 You can find the original project Euler questions at [https://projecteuler.net][euler], or you can see the problems in the [documentation][documentation]

+## How to run
+Python files will be executable on their own, and javascript can be run using a REPL or nodejs.

 ## Future Implementations
 C++ and C# (.NET)
 Java